 The Historic Rialto Theater has plenty of summer offerings for the young and young-at-heart.

 There is plenty to do in the cool heights of Mt.
 Lemmon.
 Camping, hiking, and of course stargazing through a large telescope at the Sky Center at the top.
 View the article about our visit to the Sky Center here.
 Make a reservation.

 View our Mt.
 Lemmon video.
 Then take the scenic drive up the mountain for some chili and pie at the Iron Door Restaurant across from the chair lifts at Ski Valley.
 If the lifts are running you can take them to the top of the ridge that overlooks Metropolitan Tucson.
-Or try out the new Sawmill restaurant in Summerhaven.
+Or try out the newer Sawmill Run restaurant in Summerhaven.
 We've dined there a couple of times to mixed reviews.